google-research/google-research/m_theory/README.md

     Demo: This will install and run a small demo search for a few solutions, plus analysis of one of those obtained.
 Output (providing location data and particle properties) will be in the directory "EXAMPLE_SOLUTIONS".

+  * dim5/cgr/cgr_theory/
+    Code for analyzing the potentials of the models constructed in arXiv:1906.08900 by compactifying maximal D=7 supergravity to D=5.

+    Run via: python -i -m dim5.cgr.cgr_theory {problem_name}
+    with {problem_name} one of: dim7, cgr-S2, cgr-R2, cgr-H2.

 ```shell